 - The Talk for Writing structure

 - Reading Fluency Interventions, based upon Herts for Learning Strategy.
 This strategy is also used by teachers in other areas of the curriculum e.g. Guided Reading where appropriate

 - Pupil Talk opportunities planned into lessons

 - Active listening

 - Talk partners

-- Questioning giving children think time to formulate their responses (pause, pounce, bounce)
+- Cold calling- in line with Rosenshine's principles

 - Reasoning and explanation in maths

 - Discerning between formal and informal language

 - Asking and answering questions

 - Drama activities e.g. hot seating

 - Language games

 - Encourage children to adjusting what they say depending on other's responses